EMF Dallas Houston Austin San Antonio Fort Worth: REVISED AUG 2021 (~ 2.5 YEARS LATER after Initial Announcement in Jan 2019)

 Also, the “Distraction Effect” of cell phones cannot be argued which is why virtually every state has laws that regulate the use of mobile devices while driving.
 They reduce situational awareness which can be as low-level as walking into a tree or other obstacle while texting and walking to becoming an easy target for crime. (plus a lot of individuals are mugged FOR their cell phones)

 ORIGINAL POSTING CONTINUED BELOW:

-PLEASE do NOT call or otherwise contact me if you are a homeowner, rental occupant, etc. who either wants to “Just ask a few questions” (it ALWAYS turns into a 45 minute + conversation) or “Who do you recommend?”
-(EMF consultants are rare in most parts of the USA and I don’t keep a current directory)
+PLEASE do NOT call or otherwise contact me if you are a homeowner, rental occupant, etc. who either wants to “Just ask a few questions” (it ALWAYS turns into a 45 minute + conversation for free) or “Who do you recommend?”
+(EMF consultants are rare in most parts of the USA and good ones are REALLY rare and I don’t keep a current directory)

-For over 2 years this has posted right under the phone number, but I still get periodic calls or requests through the Comments section of the website.
+For over 2 years this has posted right under the phone number, but I still get periodic calls or requests through the Comments section of the website or email.

 BTW, this includes tenants of apartments, condos, huge mansions, etc.

 So UNLESS you are an actual commercial company – PLEASE DO NOT CALL OR CONTACT ME.

 The reasons for this are simple:

 1) Insufficient time to take these calls; especially with the volume of telemarketers calling on my line wanting to offer me a loan, buy my home / company, extend my vehicle warranty, etc.